dpgaspar/Flask-AppBuilder/docs/customizing.rst

 Changing the index
 ------------------

 The index can be easily overridden by your own.
-You must develop your template, then define it in a IndexView and pass it to BaseApp
+You must develop your template, then define it in a IndexView and pass it to AppBuilder

 The default index template is very simple, you can create your own like this: